Issues, stakeholders, regulation, and challenges in water management

 Objectives

-The aim of this module is to enable students, whatever their background and previous specialization, to grasp the complexity of water-related issues and the multiplicity of players involved, as well as the difficulties posed by regulation, both because of this multiplicity and because of the fluid nature of water and the interaction between scales that it generates.
-This focus on issues and players should make students aware that, regardless of the 'water profession' they choose - technical or more institutional - they will be confronted with the need to understand the interplay of players and their different interests.
+This module should enable students, regardless of their background and previous specialization, to understand the complexity of water-related issues and the multiplicity of stakeholders, as well as the difficulties posed by regulation, due to both this multiplicity and the fluid nature of water and the interaction between scales that it generates.
+This introduction to the issues and stakeholders should make students aware that, regardless of the 'water profession'—technical or more institutional—they choose, they will be faced with the need to understand the roles of the various stakeholders and their different interests.

 CM: 24